 Bait al Karama has two main goals.
-First, it supports the women’s social and economic needs through a food-based social enterprise.
-The second is to draw international attention to the Old City as a place of Art and Culture via cultural and artistic initiatives and sustainable tourism.
+First, it supports women’s social and economic needs through a food-based social enterprise.
+Second, it hopes to draw international attention to the Old City as a place of art and culture via cultural and artistic initiatives and sustainable tourism.
 To achieve these goals, the center hosts lunches and culinary tours to explore the culinary traditions of the Old City.
 It also provides social and educational activities for the community.

 The center has multifunctional rooms to host gatherings and workshops, but the focus is the cooking school and its attendant workshops and classes.
-The women of the Old City teach visiting aficionados how to make traditional favorites, and the center offers supplemental educational programs for the women themselves, including regular workshops on basic nutrition, as many of the women in the area are struggling with food disorders brought on by posttraumatic stress.
+The women of the Old City teach visitors how to make traditional favorites, and the center offers supplemental educational programs for the women themselves, including regular workshops on basic nutrition, as many of the women in the area are struggling with food disorders brought on by posttraumatic stress.

 We chose to honor Bait al Karama as sometimes peace needs to be designed.
 For many communities around the world who are dealing with conflict, statelessness, occupation and violence, design offers a meaningful and achievable step towards a more peaceful tomorrow.
 What we choose to design, and how we choose to design can act as a bulwark against the hopelessness and desperation created by war.